awsdocs/aws-javascript-developer-guide-v2/using-lambda-function-prep.md

 ## Creating the Lambda Function<a name="using-lambda-function-creation"></a>

 You can provide the Node\.js code for the Lambda function is in a file compressed into a \.zip archive file that you upload to an Amazon S3 bucket\.
-The `slotsassets.zip` archive file contains a Node\.js setup script named `lambda-function-setup.js` that you modify and then run to create the Lambda function\.
+The `slotassets.zip` archive file contains a Node\.js setup script named `lambda-function-setup.js` that you modify and then run to create the Lambda function\.

 **To edit the Node\.js setup script for creating the Lambda function**

-1. Open the `slotsassets.zip` archive file that you downloaded from the [code example archive on GitHub](https://github.com/aws-doc-sdk-examples/javascript/example_code/lambda/tutorial/slotassets.zip )\.
+1. Open the `slotassets.zip` archive file that you downloaded from the [code example archive on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/lambda/tutorial/slotassets.zip)\.

 1. Copy `lambda-function-setup.js` to the folder that contains your credentials JSON file\.